 |Date||What you need to know about this date|

-You are admissible if you have one of the diplomas stated below then, in principle, you qualify for admission:
+If you have one of the diplomas stated below then, in principle, you qualify for admission:

 - VWO diploma ‘Natuur en Techniek’